 Warning: bath additive emollients will coat the bath and make it greasy and slippery.
 It is best to use a mat and/or grab rails to reduce the risk of slipping.
 Warn anybody else who may use the bath that it will be slippery.

-Treatment part 3 - steroid creams and ointments (topical steroids)
+Steroid creams and ointments (topical steroids)

 Topical steroids work by reducing inflammation in the skin.
 (Steroid medicines that reduce inflammation are sometimes called corticosteroids.
 They are very different to the anabolic steroids which are used by some bodybuilders and athletes.)
 Topical steroids are grouped into four categories depending on their strength - mild, moderately potent, potent and very potent.
 There are various brands and types in each category.
 For example, hydrocortisone cream 1% is a commonly used steroid cream and is classed as a mild topical steroid.
 The greater the strength (potency), the more effect it has on reducing inflammation but the greater the risk of side-effects with continued use.